Béla Kiss: Sightings

-On several later occasions, speculation arose that Kiss had perhaps faked his death by exchanging identities with a dead soldier named Mackaree during the war.
+On several later occasions, speculation arose that Kiss had perhaps faked his death by exchanging identities during the war with a dead soldier named Mackaree.
 He was reportedly sighted numerous times in the following years.
-Various rumors circulated as to his actual fate, including that he had been imprisoned for burglary in Romania or he had died of yellow fever in Turkey.
+Various rumours circulated as to his actual fate, including that he had been imprisoned for burglary in Romania or he had died of yellow fever in Turkey.
 In 1920, a soldier in the French Foreign Legion reported on another legionnaire named Hoffman, the name Kiss had used in some of his letters, who had boasted how good he was at using a garrote and who fit Kiss' description.
 "Hoffman" deserted before police could reach him.

-The last known supposed sighting occurred in New York City in 1932.
-That year, homicide detective Henry Oswald was certain he had observed Kiss emerging from the New York City Subway at Times Square, Manhattan.
-There were also rumors that Kiss was living in the city and working as a janitor, although these could not be verified.
+The last known supposed sighting occurred in 1932 in New York City, US.
+That year, homicide detective Henry Oswald was certain he had observed Kiss emerging from the New York City Subway at Times Square.
+There were also rumours that Kiss was living in the city and working as a janitor, although these could not be verified.
 When the police went to interview the janitor, he had already left.

 Kiss' eventual fate and exact number of victims remain unknown.